Cost of living guide

 Visa Situation

 Thailand has a more developed visa infrastructure for long-term stays.
-Vietnam is catching up with its new e-visa system.
+Vietnam is catching up with its e-visa system, but Thailand remains easier for a multi-year stay without repeated visa runs.

 • Thailand: 60-day tourist visa (extendable), Elite Visa ($5,000+ for 5 years), DTV digital nomad visa (2024)